 The CAE software “DEFORM” is your best partner in plastic forming

-Here are case studies of rolling, ring rolling, spinning, and cross-rolling simulations with DEFORM.
+Here are case studies of rolling, ring rolling, spinning, and cross-rolling simulations using DEFORM.

-The differences in forming conditions such as rolling velocity and temperature make variations in creating shapes.
+The differences in forming conditions, such as rolling velocity and temperature, result in variations in the final shapes.

 Thank you for reading!